‘Swing Time’, Part One, Chapter 2

 NYSSA

-Are you, Billy?
+You clearly are, Billy.
 You seem quite taken with this band.

 BILLY